dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 Optional Static Typing
 ----------------------
-Ravi allows you to optionally annotate ``local`` variables and function parameters with static types.
+Ravi allows you to optionally annotate ``local`` variables and function parameters with types.

 Function return types cannot be annotated because in Lua, functions are un-named values and there is no reliable way for a static analysis of a function call's return value.